 Anna Fisher, Learning Resources Project Coordinator, shares the latest news from the Building Bridges project.
 An amazing VIP late-night event occurred at the Science Museum last week for students involved in the Building Bridges project.
 The students have been working with us all year and this special celebration was a chance for them to show off the work they have done to their families, and get involved in a variety of exciting activities such as extracting strawberry DNA, eating ice cream made […]

 Revelations: Experimentations in Photography traces the impact of early scientific experiments on the history of photography and showcases the innovative scientists and artists who strived to see the world anew.
 Early pioneers like Alan Archibald Campbell-Swinton and Eadweard Muybridge were driven by a desire to reveal the invisible processes and structures of our physical world.
 This desire is still with us and today there are countless magazines, websites and blogs dedicated to sharing photographic experiments – both dark room and […]

-Stella Williams from our Learning Support Team writes about one of her favourite Science Museum objects.
+Stella Williams from our Learning Support Team writes about one of her favourite Science Museum Group objects.